Joe Ferriero: Personal life

-Ferriero is also an avid runner, running the 2008 New York City Marathon in 4 hours, 30 minutes.
+Ferriero is an avid runner, running the 2008 New York City Marathon in 4 hours, 30 minutes.
 Ferriero's eldest son, Joseph, joined Ferriero for the final ten miles.

 Education

 After high school, Ferriero attended Fordham University in The Bronx.
 Ferriero graduated with a B.A. in Political Science, Economics and Public Administration.
 Ferriero went on to attend Hofstra University School of Law in Hempstead, New York.

 Ferriero graduated from Hofstra with a Juris Doctor in 1982.

 Campaigns for state office

 While in college, Ferriero was elected a county committeeman, representing District 6 of Dumont.
 At the age of 18 years, Ferriero was the youngest county committeeman in Dumont's history.

 In 1977, Ferriero ran for Borough Councilman, and was the top vote getter.
 An incumbent Democrat Fred Lucas was defeated.
 He won election to the Borough Council with Richard Moloney, the incumbent who placed first in the June primary.
 Ferriero was the youngest elected Councilman in Dumont history.